Rahul-0108/namaste-javascript-notes/notes/season-1/lecture-14.md

   * In the call stack, first x and y are present.
 After code execution, they go away and stack is empty.
 Then after 5 seconds (from beginning) anonymous suddenly appear up in stack ie. setTimeout
   ![image](https://github.com/Rahul-0108/namaste-javascript-notes/assets/53996840/7131ff6b-4dff-45d4-a90b-1c363c7c2ee9)

   * All 3 functions are executed through call stack.
 If any operation blocks the call stack, its called blocking the main thread.
+Anythig that is executed in our page is executed through call stack.
   * Say if x() takes 30 sec to run, then JS has to wait for it to finish as it has only 1 call stack/1 main thread.
 Never block main thread.
   * Always use **async** for functions that take time eg. setTimeout